oliverhext/psychic-tribble/README.md

 # psychic-tribble
-Reverse TCP connections in Python
+A sample of Reverse TCP connections in Python